AndresF-SanchezG/proyecto1-cloneGoogle/README.md

 # Google Clone
-This project is a replica of the google home page.
+This project is a replica of the main page of google without functionality.

 ## Overview